pogezone/pogezone.github.io/README.md

 We will respond to all requests within a reasonable timeframe.

 ## Information Security
-DoMobile is very concerned about safeguarding the confidentiality of your information.
+PogeZone is very concerned about safeguarding the confidentiality of your information.
 We employ administrative, physical and electronic measures designed to protect your Personal and Non-Personal Information from unauthorized access and use.

 ## Children
-We understand the importance of taking extra precautions to protect the privacy and safety of children during using DoMobile products and services.
+We understand the importance of taking extra precautions to protect the privacy and safety of children during using PogeZone products and services.
 We do not collect, use or disclose personal information from children.
 If you are under 18, you may use our website with accompany of your parents or guardians.

 ## Privacy Questions
-If you have any questions or concerns about DoMobile's Privacy Policy or data processing or if you would like to make a complaint about a possible breach of local privacy laws, please contact us.
+If you have any questions or concerns about PogeZone's Privacy Policy or data processing or if you would like to make a complaint about a possible breach of local privacy laws, please contact us.

-DoMobile may update its Privacy Policy from time to time, which will not reduce your rights under this Privacy Policy.
+PogeZone may update its Privacy Policy from time to time, which will not reduce your rights under this Privacy Policy.
 When we change the policy in a material way, a notice will be posted on our website along with the updated Privacy Policy.
 If you do not agree to any modifications to this Policy, you could immediately stop all use of all the Services.
 Your continued use of the Site following the posting of any modifications to this Policy will constitute your acceptance of the revised Policy.